 Compared to traditional sports, esports popularity tends to fluctuate greatly outside of half-a-dozen games backed by gaming giants, such as Blizzard’s League of Legends or Valve’s Counter-Strike: Global Offensive.
 If a game doesn’t have the lasting playerbase, professional gamers shouting its name, or Twitch live stream viewership, it’s most likely going to lose its spotlight to the next hot game release right around the corner.

 The editorial team at esportbet are always on the look-out for new and exciting competitive video games on the horizon, and always keen to share our predictions with our readers on the next big potential esport phenomenon.
-This article will take a look at some of the most promising upcoming and newly released multiplayer video games gracing Windows PCs, Mac OS X, PlayStation 4, Xbox One, and Nintendo Switch and why they may blow up as esports in 2018 and beyond.
+This article will take a look at some of the most promising upcoming and newly released multiplayer video games gracing Windows PC, Mac OS X, PlayStation 5, Xbox Series X, and Nintendo Switch and why they may blow up as esports in 2018 and beyond.

 Best esports betting sites